-For over 80 years, JFS Vancouver has been providing opportunities to enhance the quality of life for individuals and families in Vancouver and the Lower Mainland.
+For over 85 years, Jewish Family Services (JFS) has been providing opportunities to enhance the quality of life for individuals and families in Vancouver and the Lower Mainland.

-Founded in 1936, JFS (then known as the Jewish Family Welfare Bureau of Vancouver) opened its doors to assist the poor and elderly living in Vancouver, and to help resettle new immigrants fleeing Europe.
+Founded in 1936, Jewish Family Services (then known as the Jewish Family Welfare Bureau of Vancouver) opened its doors to assist the poor and elderly living in Vancouver, and to help resettle new immigrants fleeing Europe.
 After World War Two ended in 1945, the main goal of the Bureau became to help refugees.
-In 1958, the Jewish Welfare Bureau of Vancouver became the Jewish Family Service Agency and, in 2020, shortened to JFS Vancouver.
+In 1958, the Jewish Welfare Bureau of Vancouver became the Jewish Family Service Agency and, in 2017, shortened to Jewish Family Services.